beaverbuilder/documentation/beaver-builder/developer/custom-modules/20-module-aliases.md

 ## Registering your Module Alias
 Registering your Module Alias is done through the `FLBuilder::register_module_alias` method call.
 That method accepts two parameters: the name of your module class and an associative array of information for building your settings form with the pre-configured settings.

-You can see examples uses of Module Aliases in Beaver Themer and with the Box Module presets.
+You can see examples uses of Module Aliases in Beaver Themer and with the Box Module presets in Beaver Builder.

 ## Box Module Example
+This creates an alias of the Box Module that to create a module for Horizontal Flex Columns.

 ```
 FLBuilder::register_module_alias( 'horizontal-stack', [